Naqada III: Golden figurines

-At Tell el-Farkha, on the Eastern Kom, a deposit of "gold foil, carnelian and ostrich eggshell beads of a necklace, and two large flint knives " was found.
+At Tell el-Farkha, on the Eastern Kom, a deposit of "gold foil, carnelian and ostrich eggshell beads of a necklace, and two large flint knives" was found.
 When reconstructed the gold fragments formed two statues of naked men with lapis lazuli eyes.
 The statuettes represent standing naked males.
-The tall one is 60cm, and the other one 30cm tall.
+The tall one is 60 cm, and the other one 30 cm tall.
 The statues featured "large protruding ears, unnaturally large phalluses, and carefully modeled fingernails and toenails".
 The lapis lazuli came from what is now modern day Afghanistan.
 The figurines represent bald individuals, with no facial hair and large protruding ears.
 They are equipped with very large phallus sheaths, one of them decorated with a carved band around it.
 The larger figure also has a necklace.
 The core of the statuettes (now decomposed) was made of wood, which was covered with thin sheets of gold fastened by 140 golden rivets.

-These characteristics follow the stylistic conventions of Predynastic Egyptian art, similar to the Mahasna statuette (Amratian Period), or the Ashmolean Museum Mac Gregor Man statuette.
+These characteristics follow the stylistic conventions of Predynastic Egyptian art, similar to the Mahasna statuette (Amratian Period), or Mac Gregor Man statuette in the Ashmolean Museum.
 The golden statuettes most probably depict a Predynastic ruler and his son during the heb-sed festival, and they probably adorned a shrine in the Western Kom area.
 They are thought to belong to the Naqada IIIB period (c.
 3200–3000 BC), or possibly even Naqada IIIA (circa 3300 BC).
 They are thought to be the oldest known depictions of Ancient Egyptian rulers.

 Northern expansion

 The people of Naqada II and Naqada III seem to have expanded northward into Lower Egypt, replacing the Maadian culture.
-Maadi was first conquered during Nadaqa II c-d.
+Maadi was first conquered during Naqada II c-d.
 The cultures of Lower Egypt were replaced by Upper Egypt and Naqada culture by the end of Naqada II c.
 3200 BC.
-The Maadian culture of Buto, Tell Ibrahim Awad, Tell el-Rub'a, and Tell el-Farkha were vacated, giving way to the Naqada III culture.
+The Maadian culture of Buto, Tell Ibrahim Awad, Tell el-Rub'a, Tell el-Murra, and Tell el-Farkha were vacated, giving way to the Naqada III culture.

 Technological innovations

+Hunter detail, in Hunters Palette, circa 3100, Abydos, Naqada III.
+Louvre Museum.

 Naqada III extended all over Egypt and was characterized by some notable firsts: